On rank one log del Pezzo surfaces in characteristic different from two and three: Introduction

 \begin{corollary}[Bogomolov bound] Let $S$ be a rank one log del Pezzo surface defined over an algebraically closed field of characteristic different from two, three and five.
 Then $S$ has at most four singular points. \end{corollary}

 By slightly modifying Keel and M\textsuperscript{c}Kernan's example, in characteristic three one gets a rank one log del Pezzo surface with seven singularities (see Example \ref{char3}).
-By carefully examining the classification of extremal rational elliptic surfaces in \cite{lang1} and \cite{lang2}, we were also able to find a counterexample to Bogomolov's bound in characteristic five.
+As a consequence of the classification in Theorem \ref{introclassification}, we show that there is a counterexample to the Bogomolov bound in characteristic five.

-\begin{theorem} (Example \ref{char5}) There exists a rank one log del Pezzo surface $S$ defined over any algebraically closed field of characteristic five and a curve $C\subseteq S$ such that \begin{enumerate} \item $-(K_S+C)$ is ample. \item $K_S+C$ is dlt. \item $S$ has five singular points. \end{enumerate} \end{theorem}
+\begin{theorem}[Example \ref{char5}] There exists a rank one log del Pezzo surface $S$ defined over any algebraically closed field of characteristic five and a curve $C\subseteq S$ such that \begin{enumerate} \item $-(K_S+C)$ is ample. \item $K_S+C$ is dlt. \item $S$ has five singular points. \end{enumerate} \end{theorem}

 There has been recently a great deal of interest in extending the classical results of the Minimal Model Program to algebraically closed fields of positive characteristic (see for instance \cite{haconxu}).
 It is therefore natural to ask which properties of complex log del Pezzo surfaces carry to positive characteristic.
-Cascini, Tanaka and Witaszek \cite{cascini} have proved that in large characteristic all log del Pezzo surfaces either lift to characteristic zero over a smooth base, or are globally F-regular.
+Cascini, Tanaka and Witaszek \cite{cascini} have proved that in large characteristic all log del Pezzo surfaces either admit a log resolution that lifts to characteristic zero over a smooth base, or are globally F-regular.
 Our desire to determine the exact characteristic has been one of the main motivations behind Theorem \ref{introclassification}.

 \begin{theorem}[Lifting to characteristic zero, Theorem \ref{lift_theorem}] Let $S$ be a rank one log del Pezzo surface defined over an algebraically closed field of characteristic $p>5$ and consider the minimal resolution $\pi:\tilde{S}\rightarrow S$.
 Then $(\tilde{S}, \operatorname{Ex}(\pi))$ lifts to characteristic zero over a smooth base. \end{theorem}